 Furthermore, with the right promotion, you can attract a lot of participants to just a single activity, and it may also be of interest to local media outlets, who might create additional content about your research, and help gain more public interest in the research you are conducting.

 - Find a suitable mass experiment

 - Decide on where and with whom you want to run the experiment, although there will probably be no issues with you using public spaces to conduct your experiment, you might want to consider inquiring with your local authorities.

 - Promote your mass experiment

 The selection of mass experiments is not easy.
-They have to include questions which have possibly not been answered by science and can be followed easily by the public.
-Think carefully about your experiment such as what data you need and how you can analysed the data.
-It is important that the observation and activity tasks are simple to do, clear results are produced and can be easily communicated so that scientists can use the results.
+Your experiment must be useful to help answer a specific scientific question but is also easily followed by the public.
+Think carefully about your experiment and consider what data you need and how you will collect and analyse the data.
+It is important that the observation and activity tasks are simple to do, that clear results are produced, and can be easily communicated so that researchers can use the data.